openvinotoolkit/openvino_notebooks/conference-demos/onnxruntime-openvino-lcm-demo/README.md

 ## Installation Instructions
-- We recommend to use virtual environment.
-To create it use python -m venv <virtual-environment-name>
+- Create a virtual environment using python -m venv <virtual-environment-name>
 - To activate the virtual environment use \<virtual-environment-name>\Scripts\activate
 - Install onnxruntime-openvino 1.18.0 : pip install onnxruntime_openvino-1.18.0-cp311-cp311-win_amd64.whl
-- Install OpenVINO 2024.1 on Windows from an Archive File as descreibed here https://docs.openvino.ai/2024/get-started/install-openvino/install-openvino-archive-windows.html
+- Install OpenVINO 2024.1 on Windows from an Archive File as described here https://docs.openvino.ai/2024/get-started/install-openvino/install-openvino-archive-windows.html
 - Initialize openvino (e.g., using .\w_openvino_toolkit_windows_2024.1.0.dev20240405_x86_64\w_openvino_toolkit_windows_2024.1.0.dev20240405_x86_64\setupvars.bat)
 - Now you only need a Jupyter server to start.
-- All other dependancies are installed in the notebook itself
+- All other dependencies are installed in the notebook itself
 - For details, please refer to [Installation Guide](../../README.md).